XgDuan/WSDEC/README.md

 # WSDEC
-This is the official repo for our NIPS paper [Weakly Supervised Dense Event Captioning in Videos](http://papers.nips.cc/paper/7569-weakly-supervised-dense-event-captioning-in-videos).
+This is the official repo for our NeurIPS paper [Weakly Supervised Dense Event Captioning in Videos](http://papers.nips.cc/paper/7569-weakly-supervised-dense-event-captioning-in-videos).
 ![](github_img/train.png)
 # Description